 It gives states flexibility to propose and test tort reforms that affect patient safety, encourage resolution of disputes and improve liability insurance.

 TITLE VII – Improving Access to Innovative Medical Therapies

 Extending Discounts on Drugs

 The Act promotes innovation and saves consumers money.
-It ends anti-competitive behavior by drug companies that keep effective and affordable generic drugs off the market.
+It attempts to end anti-competitive behavior by drug companies that keep effective and affordable generic drugs off the market.
 It extends drug discounts to hospitals and communities that serve low-income patients.
 And it creates a pathway for the creation of generic versions of biological drugs so that doctors and patients have access to effective and lower cost alternatives.

-Title VIII.
-Community Living Assistance Services and Supports Act (CLASS Act)
+TITLE VIII – Community Living Assistance Services and Supports Act (CLASS Act) – repealed January 1, 2013

 Title VIII establishes a Voluntary, Self-Funding Long-Term Insurance Choice for American Families